mtheoryx/react-redux-es6/devnotes/shownotes.md

 | React components subscribe to stores | Container components use connect |
 | State is mutated | State is immutable, you have to return a new state |

 ## Full redux flow

+Actions describe user intent.
+Actions always have a type.
+The data can be any form you need.
+But there must be an action type.

+That action is ultimately handled by a reducer.
+It's really just a function that returns new state.

+Reducers typically container a switch statement.

+The store is updated, and any components connected to the store are automatically updated via Virtual DOM diffing.